pollen-robotics/reachy-2021-docs/content/SDK/first-moves/safety/index.md

 ```

 > #### What you need to keep in mind
 > You must be careful not to let the joints in stiff mode when you're not using the robot.
-This mode > can be really demanding for a motor.
+This mode can be really demanding for a motor.
 >
 > If an arm is lifted or if the neck is lowered, maintaining the position in stiff mode will be exhausting because the motors would have to compensate the gravity and they could get damaged.
 > You can make the analogy with a human.
 If we ask you to keep stretched out arms, after a certain time it will be painful.
 So is the case for the joints of the robot.

 ### Be aware of obstacles

 When you are sending movements instructions to Reachy, be careful to obstacles that you could block Reachy during its movements.

-For example, when you are asking to an arm to go between two positions, it will try to do it as hard as it can, whether or not there is something is on its way.
+For example, when you are asking to an arm to go between two positions, it will try to do it as hard as it can, whether or not there is something on its way.
 Also when you are moving both arms simultaneously, there are no safety measures implemented to prevent them from hitting each other.
 Nothing will also prevent Reachy's arms from hitting its chest if you ask them to.
 If situations like these happen, don't hesitate to turn off the motors so that Reachy's motors will stop trying to reach a position they can't get.